jcranmer/TEMP-emailsasl/README.md

 mechanisms, this library provides an automatic fallback method of supported authentication mechanisms.
-This library does not aim to implement these mechanisms for the server side, nor does it attempt to support channel-binding features of some SASL mechanisms.
+This library does not aim to implement these mechanisms for the server side, nor does it attempt to support channel-binding or ongoing encryption features of some SASL mechanisms.

 Since the major email protocols all implement SASL by requiring that the text be base64-encoded when sent over the protocol, this library automatically encodes the client messages and decodes the server messages internally.

 ## Usage

+This API requires the use of ES6 promises and generators, as well as the TextEncoder and WebCrypto APIs.
+The latter are polyfilled for node.js use.

 ### AMD